-It is recommended that all domestic rabbit owners be reminded to vaccinate their rabbits prior to the release of the K5 variant and/or ensure their animals’ vaccinations are up-to-date.
+It is recommended that all domestic rabbit owners vaccinate their rabbits and ensure their animals’ vaccinations are up-to-date.
 Six monthly vaccination protocols are recommended but annually as a minimum.

 The Ministry of Primary Industries in NZ recommend that rabbit owners take the following extra precautions: